TuxVinyards/qqX/README.md

 ### Get the latest fixes

-[No need to wait for Quickemu bug fixes](https://github.com/quickemu-project/quickemu/releases) to make their way through the system either.
+[No need to wait for Quickemu bug fixes](https://github.com/quickemu-project/quickemu/releases) to make their way through the system

-- Built-in code releases ensure that any new input from the quickemu community can be quickly put to work.
+- Built-in code releases ensure that any new input from the quickemu community can be quickly put to work

 ### Start the _main menu_ via the desktop or command line